bartobri/no-more-secrets/README.md

 ![Screenshot](http://i.imgur.com/ezF3xkN.gif)

-Also included in this project is a program called "sneakers" that utilizes these tools to recreate, almost identically, what we see in the above movie clip.
+Also included in this project is a program called `sneakers` that utilizes these tools to recreate, almost identically, what we see in the above movie clip.

 ![Screenshot](http://www.tackboard.world/no_more_secrets.gif)